I'm the fear addicted, danger illustrated.

 - Cover Version: "Fuel My Fire" was originally by L7.

-- Early Installment Weirdness: Experience, from 1993, is bright, chirpy, poppy rave music.
+- Early Installment Weirdness: Experience from 1992, is bright, chirpy, poppy rave music.
 Music for the Jilted Generation is where the Prodigy did a 180 and became the sinister electronic punks we know them as.

 - Epic Rocking: Back in the rave days, The Prodigy weren't the least bit shy of passing the six-minute mark.
 "Break & Enter" surpasses eight minutes, and even The Fat of the Land's "Narayan" reaches nine.
 With their latter-day sound, their songs are a bit more compact.

 - Evolving Music: "Break & Enter" from Music For The Jilted Generation has seen a couple of modifications.
 Its live version was shortened a bit and has a modified beat and an electric guitar added to the mix.
 This version is referred to as "Break & Enter '95."
 In the 2000s, they began playing another version, in a lower key and with a shortened intro, and this version got recorded in the studio and released on the Updated Re-release of Jilted as the '2005 Live Edit.'